see-also-studio/colouring-in-website/issues/3_the-city.md

 contributors: []
 content: >-
-  Issue #3 of Colouring In will emerge from a generative one-day symposium hosted by University of the Arts London (UAL).
+  Issue #3 of Colouring In will emerge from a generative one-day symposium hosted by University of the Arts London (UAL) which took place on F﻿riday 9 December 2022.\

-  ~~Friday 25 November 2022,  9:00 – 17:00~~\

-  Po﻿stponed – N﻿EW DATE: \

-  F﻿riday 9 December 2022, 9:00 – 17:00\

   \

-  Chelsea College of Arts, UAL (London)

-  T﻿his symposium is concerned with illustrative strategies that unearth, activate and reposition our relationships to the past. \
+  T﻿his symposium was concerned with illustrative strategies that unearth, activate and reposition our relationships to the past. \

   \